Triangular bipyramid: As a Johnson solid

 If the tetrahedra are regular, all edges of a triangular bipyramid are equal in length and form equilateral triangular faces.
 A polyhedron with only equilateral triangles as faces is called a deltahedron.
 There are eight convex deltahedra, one of which is a triangular bipyramid with regular polygonal faces.
 A convex polyhedron in which all of its faces are regular polygons is a Johnson solid.
 A triangular bipyramid with regular faces is numbered as the twelfth Johnson solid $J_{12}$.
-It is an example of a composite polyhedron because it is constructed by attaching two regular tetrahedra.
+It is an example of a composite polyhedron, because it can be sliced, by a plane intersecting it only in edges, into two regular tetrahedra.

 A triangular bipyramid's surface area $A$ is six times that of each triangle.
 Its volume $V$ can be calculated by slicing it into two tetrahedra and adding their volume.
 In the case of edge length $a$, this is: